 Ibn Arabi was born in Murcia in Arab al-Andalus, and his writings had an immense impact throughout the Islamic world and beyond.
 The universal ideas underlying his thought are of immediate relevance today.

 The Muhyiddin Ibn Arabi Society (MIAS) was founded in 1977 to promote a greater understanding of the work of Ibn Arabi and his followers.

-It is an international association with its headquarters in Oxford England and a branch in Berkeley California.
+It is represented by non-profit organisations in Oxford, England and in Berkeley, California.
 The Society is funded by the annual subscriptions of its members.
 It collaborates with affiliated societies in Spain and Australia.

 » Publications: The Society has published a Journal since 1982, which is now peer-reviewed and appears twice a year.
 It has published books, particularly a translation into English of the Fuṣūṣ al-ḥikam.
 Its website provides over 200 articles, mainly from the Journal.

 » Events: The Society has organised conferences in the UK and the USA since 1984.
 Podcasts and videos of more than 100 talks from Society events are available on this website.